-Next three week course starts on 6th September
+Next one week course starts on 25th October

-Benefit claimants (ESA or Universal Credit) aged 18 – 24 can apply to join a technical and craft work
+Benefit claimants (ESA or Universal Credit) can apply to join a technical and craft work

 technicians, this intensive but friendly training programme offers unique hands-on experience of a range

 of practical but transferable skills that can improve your employment prospects and boost your